Guy M. Burgess

 If we decide to fight, we should do so in a way that is most likely to succeed in attaining what we want--at the least cost.
 We call that "Constructive Confrontation."

 Constructive confrontation is an idea that we developed over twenty years ago, but it still makes good sense.
 It is based on the notion that when you confront people on the other side of a conflict in ways that just make them angrier than they were before, they are likely to try to resist you more than they did before.
 And that leads to escalation and a worsening (and perhaps more destructive) standoff.
-We saw this in the run up to the 2016 elections; we are certainly still seeing it in the aftermath.
+We saw this in the run up to the 2016 elections in the United States; we are certainly still seeing it in the aftermath.
 While it is true that the Democrats made signficiant electoral gains in the 2018 election, this win is just setting up an even greater escalation of the Left/Right-Trump conflict than we saw before.
 If we want to reduce the polarization, hatred, and fear in this country, we need to find another way to do it!
+Constructive confrontation is an approach that can be used by disputants themselves--it doesn't take third party mediators--to make conflicts more constructive, and ultimately to get what you want--or at least some of it, and certainly more than you would get with "business-as-usual" confrontation.

 HOW: Constructive confrontation involves several steps, that follow, essentially, the steps we are advocating in the Conflict Frontiers Seminar.
 At the most superficial level, the steps are: